Nick Cheuk

-Nick Cheuk Yick-him (卓亦謙; born 21 October 1987) is a Hong Kong director and screenwriter best known for his directorial debut Time Still Turns the Pages (2023), which earned him Best New Director in the 60th Golden Horse Awards and Best New Director in the 42nd Hong Kong Film Awards.
+Nick Cheuk Yick-him (卓亦謙; born 1987) is a Hong Kong director and screenwriter best known for his directorial debut Time Still Turns the Pages (2023), which earned him Best New Director in the 60th Golden Horse Awards and Best New Director in the 42nd Hong Kong Film Awards.

 Early life and education

-Cheuk was born on 21 October 1987, in Hong Kong.
+Cheuk was born in 1987 in Hong Kong.
 He is the son of Warner Cheuk, the incumbent Deputy Chief Secretary for Administration of Hong Kong.
 He had his secondary education at Raimondi College, the alma mater of his father, but did not perform well academically.
 However, he became immersed in video editing after creating NBA highlight reels with Windows Movie Maker and received positive feedback on online forums.
 He also sparked interest in films after watching the 1997 film Good Will Hunting.
 He had poor relationships with his parents, as his father wanted him to become a lawyer or doctor instead of studying humanities subjects.
 Only getting 8 marks in the Hong Kong Certificate of Education Examination, his father sent him to a boarding school in Britain after Form 5.
 He later returned to Hong Kong and attended the City University of Hong Kong to study creative media.
 He was mentored by director and guest lecturer Patrick Tam, and won silver prize in the 18th Ifva Awards with his graduation project, Waiting to Drown….